majacQ/Lmod/docs/source/050_lua_modulefiles.rst

      **pathJoin("/a","b/c") .. "/"** to get "/a/b/c/".

 **depends_on** ("pkgA", "pkgB", "pkgC"):
-     loads all modules.
+     Loads all modules.
 When unloading only dependent modules are unloaded.
 See :ref:`dependent_modules-label` for details.

 **load** ("pkgA", "pkgB", "pkgC"):
      load all modules.
 Report error if unable to load.

+**load_any** ("pkgA", "pkgB", "pkgC"):
+     loads the first module found.
+Report error if unable to load any of the modules.
+When unloading all modules are marked to be unloaded.

 **try_load** ("pkgA", "pkgB", "pkgC"):
      load all modules.
 No errors reported if unable to load.
+Any other errors will be reported.

+**userInGroups** ("group1", "group2", ...):
+     Returns true if user is root or a member of one of the groups listed.

 **mgrload** (required, active_object):
      load a single module file.
 If required is true then error out if